Bright, basic, budget hotels give European travellers choice

 There are even younger players.
 The Harry’s Home Hotel group has 14 hotels after opening its first in 2016.
 Nine are in Austria, covering Vienna, Innsbruck, Salzburg (opened this month), Linz and near Graz.
 Three are in Switzerland and there is one each in Berlin and Munich.
 The emphasis is more on families and the booking concept allows the guest some flexibility to order services – such as room size and cleaning, apartments or breakfast size – and pay accordingly.
 Advance non-refundable bookings in Vienna start at €75/100 a single/double and breakfast is in the €15 range.

-The small Citybox group is tackling the budget end of the market in some acknowledged high-cost locations: Oslo, Bergen (two), Kristiansand, Antwerp and Helsinki and Tallinn.
-Established buildings are used: the Oslo hotel combines separate buildings with a unified look and there some rooms are tight for space.
+The small Citybox group is tackling the budget end of the market in some acknowledged high-cost locations: Oslo, Bergen (two), Kristiansand, Brussels, Antwerp, Stockholm, Helsinki and Tallinn.
+Established buildings are sometimes used: the Oslo hotel combines separate buildings with a unified look and there some rooms are tight for space.

 The savings are in minimalistic service – all but the room is considered an extra.
 Guests check in at machines and fetch their towels from a trolley, but there is a 24-hour desk.
 There are self-service kitchens where beverages and snacks are available from a machine, although locations close to cafes are selected.
 Advance rates in Oslo start about €65/75 a single/double.